Home

 Not Good At

-• Being 100% correct.
-It can sound confident and still be wrong
+• Being automatically correct.
+It can sound confident and still be wrong.

-• Keeping secrets safe if you paste them in the wrong place
+• Keeping secrets safe if you paste them into the wrong tool

 • Making high stakes decisions for you